011113-BigData/Spring2022/index.md

 ### Communication to students

-Class announcements will be through e-Class.
+Class announcements will be through blackboard.
 All homework and quizzes will be posted in blackboard.
 Also all feedback forms.
 Important note: make sure you have your settings set so you can receive emails from blackboard.

 ### Academic honesty